Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 - Resort properties where cart hire is a guest amenity rather than a core revenue line

-- Clubs testing electrification before committing to a full owned/leased fleet
+- Clubs testing electrification before committing to a full owned or leased fleet

 Advantages: